 and describe the environment for cash handling.

-The Bursar will evaluate the requester’s Cash Handling Authorization form for proper cash handling controls.
+Student Account Services will evaluate the requester’s Cash Handling Authorization form for proper cash handling controls.
 Cash handling controls are extremely important

 to the University, the cash handling area and the cash handler (employee).
 They protect